Connect with others who understand.

 • Avoiding food close to bedtime

-• Exercising at least four hours before you go to sleep
+• Getting physical activity, but at least four hours before bedtime

 3. Restless Legs Syndrome